Enrolling in Medicare can be a maze, but these ten essentials can help guide the way.

 Heading into your retirement years brings a slew of new topics to grapple with, and one of the most maddening may be Medicare.
 Figuring out when to enroll, what to enroll in and what coverage will be best for you can be daunting.
 To help you wade easily into the waters, here are ten essential things you need to know about Medicare.

 Medicare is divided into parts.
 Part A, which pays for hospital services, is free if either you or your spouse paid Medicare payroll taxes for at least ten years.
 (People who aren't eligible for free Part A can pay a monthly premium of several hundred dollars.)
-Part B covers doctor visits and outpatient services, and it comes with a monthly price tag -- for most people in 2014, that monthly cost is $104.90.
-Part D, which covers prescription drug costs, also has a monthly charge that varies depending on which plan you choose; the average Part D premium is $31 a month.
+Part B covers doctor visits and outpatient services, and it comes with a monthly price tag -- for most people in 2017, that monthly cost is about $109.
+New enrollees pay $134 per month.
+Part D, which covers prescription drug costs, also has a monthly charge that varies depending on which plan you choose; the average Part D premium is $34 a month.
 In addition to premium costs, you'll also be subject to co-payments, deductibles and other out-of-pocket costs.

 You can choose to sign up for traditional Medicare -- Parts A, B and D, and a supplemental medigap policy.
-Or you can go an alternative route by signing up for Medicare Advantage, which offers comprehensive coverage through private insurance companies.
-Technically Part C, Medicare Advantage has a monthly cost, in addition to the Part B premium, that varies depending on which plan you choose.
+Or you can go an alternative route by signing up for Medicare Advantage, which provides medical and prescription drug coverage through private insurance companies.
+Also called Part C, Medicare Advantage has a monthly cost, in addition to the Part B premium, that varies depending on which plan you choose.
 With Medicare Advantage, you don't need to sign up for Part D or buy a medigap policy.
 Like traditional Medicare, you'll also be subject to co-payments, deductibles and other out-of-pocket costs, although the total costs tend to be lower than for traditional Medicare.
 In many cases, Advantage policies charge lower premiums but have higher cost-sharing.
 Your choice of providers may be more limited with Medicare Advantage than with traditional Medicare.

 If you choose traditional Medicare and your income is above a certain threshold, you'll pay more for Parts B and D. Premiums for both parts can come with a surcharge when your adjusted gross income (plus tax-exempt interest) is more than $85,000 if you are single or $170,000 if married filing jointly.
-In 2014, high incomers pay from $146.90 to $335.70 per month per person, depending on their income level, for Part B coverage.
-They also pay extra for Part D coverage, ranging from $12.10 to $69.30 per month, on top of their regular premiums.
+In 2017, high earners pay $187.50 to $428.60 per month for Part B, depending on their income level, and they also pay extra for Part D coverage, from $13.30 to $76.20 on top of their regular premiums.

 You are eligible for Medicare when you turn 65.